n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/MySQL/README.md

 ---
-permalink: /nodes/n8n-nodes-base.mySql
 description: Learn how to use the MySQL node in n8n
 ---

 # MySQL

 [MySQL](https://www.mysql.com/) is an open-source relational database management system.
 MySQL has stand-alone clients that allow users to interact directly with a MySQL database using SQL, but more often MySQL is used with other programs to implement applications that need relational database capability.

 ::: tip 🔑 Credentials
 You can find authentication information for this node [here](../../../credentials/MySQL/README.md).